Canadaspis: Classification

 Canadaspis perfecta was originally described by Charles Doolittle Walcott in 1912 as Hymenocaris perfecta.
 It was placed into the new separate genus Canadaspis in 1960 by Novozhilov.

-Canadaspis was historically interpreted as a crustacean, but interpretation is now rejected.
-It has alternatively suggested to be a stem-group euarthropod.
+Canadaspis was historically interpreted as a crustacean, but this interpretation is now rejected.
+It has alternatively been suggested to be a stem-group euarthropod.
 It is currently thought to be a member of the group Hymenocarina, which are interpreted as mandibulates.
 Some scientists believe that Canadaspis laevigata should be placed in a separate genus.